mrumka/pip-templates-microservice-dotnet/doc/Configuration.md

 ```

-Where uri is Elactic Search connection string
+Where uri is Elactic Search destination address

 To enable prometheus support should be added or uncommented following line: